Last Updated on October 19, 2020

 - Be aware of when and how long you are playing games.
 Limit gaming to less than two hours, and try to finish playing 1-2 hours before bedtime so that your body has time to sync back up with your circadian rhythm.

 - While gaming, make sure you are at least an arm’s length away from the screen, which is approximately 25 inches.
-This will help lessen the impact of digital eye strain.
+This will help lessen the impact of digital eye strain and reduce EMF exposure.

 - If you are going to play video games (or look at a screen in general) for an extended period of time, follow the 20-20-20 rule to give your eyes a break.
 Every 20 minutes, look at an object at least 20 feet away for at least 20 seconds.